ZacSweers/CatchUp/README.md

 ## Development

 If you'd like to build CatchUp locally, you _should_ be able to just clone and build with no issues.
-The project requires JDK 11 or higher.
+The project requires whatever JDK version is currently defined `libs.versions.toml`.

 CatchUp tends to keep up with Android Studio canaries, so you may have to use a canary version.
-Check the Android Gradle Plugin `SharedBuildVersions.agp` version in `buildSrc/build.gradle.kts`.
+Check the AGP version in `libs.versions.toml`.

 If you want to build with working services, some require API keys.
 See the [wiki](https://github.com/ZacSweers/CatchUp/wiki/Authentication-information) for more details on